Ilaria-lp/h5_treatment/README.md

 # h5_treatment
-Scripts for data manipulation and format conversion of h5 files generated at the XRF beamline - Elettra Synchrotron
+Scripts for data manipulation and format conversion of h5 files generated at the XRF beamline (Elettra Synchrotron, Trieste, Italy).
-Maps to be checked/cut and executable must be in the same folder.
+H5 files to be processed in the working path.

 - **Linux environment**
 You can run the scripts from the terminal and follow the progress of the data handling: just type ```python name-of-the-script.py```